AnnaBureta/Mocker-Platform/index.md

 To create a Mocker image, you need to:

-•	know javascript
+•	Know javascript

-•	have a basic understanding of app containers.
+•	Have a basic understanding of app containers.

 ->	If you are less familiar with app containers, you can start using our configuration templates.